 O’Mara’s hair blew in the wind over the green expanse of the National Mall.
 Flashbulbs popped, and she straightened her posture.
 “With that in mind, I will be introducing legislation in the House of Representatives that will force the Watchers Council to close down…forever.”

 Watchers Council – Buffy’s Office – Same Time

-"I hate politicians," Buffy sighed.
-"According to Jim, Amanda Long has already been convicted and sentenced."
+“I hate politicians,” Buffy sighed.
+“According to Jim, Amanda Long has already been before the judge and was convicted.”